-Based on the principles of Scrum and the Agile Manifesto, Scrum.org provides comprehensive training, assessments and certifications to improve the profession of software delivery.
-Throughout the world, our solutions and community of Professional Scrum Trainers around the world teaching the same content empower people and organizations to achieve agility through Scrum.
-Ken Schwaber, the co-creator of Scrum, founded Scrum.org in 2009 as a global organization, dedicating himself to improving the profession of software delivery by reducing the gaps so the work and work products are dependable.
+Based on the principles of Scrum and the Agile Manifesto, Scrum.org provides comprehensive training, resources, assessments and certifications to help people and teams solve complex problems.
+Throughout the world, our solutions and community of more than 325 Professional Scrum Trainers around the world teaching the same content empower people and organizations to achieve agility through Scrum.
+Ken Schwaber, the co-creator of Scrum, founded Scrum.org in 2009 as a global organization, dedicating himself to improving the professionalism by reducing the gaps so the work and work products are dependable.

 The Genesis of Scrum.org

 Ken Schwaber initially attempted to develop Scrum.org’s programs elsewhere, but ultimately, he found that to accomplish his goal of improving Scrum knowledge, training, and implementations, he would need to break away and start Scrum.org.

 Below, you can find an excerpt of a letter from Ken Schwaber to Scrum.org trainers and partners that described why he started Scrum.org.
 It was written March 30, 2010 and posted June 15, 2010

 “Why did you found Scrum.org?"
 I’ve been asked these questions countless times since I created Scrum.org last fall.
 This is the story of my journey with Scrum, starting with its creation, moving through the establishment and evolution and ending with my work with Scrum.org.
 This journey has been shaped by two opposing forces: the desire to do the right thing, and the desire to make money.
 I formed Scrum.org to refocus my efforts on doing the right thing.